cicada-lang/inet/README.md

 - Disconnect and delete `(zero)-(add)`.
 - Reconnect newly exposed wires:
   - `(add)-addend`
-    - Push the corresponding wire to the stack.
+    - push the corresponding wire to the stack.
   - `result-(add)`
-    - Connect the corresponding wire with the wire on top of the stack.
+    - connect the corresponding wire with the wire on top of the stack.

 The rule between `(add1)` and `(add)` as ASCII art: